-An umbrella policy starts working when your homeowners and car insurance stop covering you.
+This policy starts working when your homeowners and car insurance stop covering you.
 It is designed to meet your other insurance policies, so umbrella is high deductible.
 It is also designed to protect both your current and future assets, for example, your inheritance, lottery winning money, or wages.
 It is extremely important as the cost of paying medical bills or lost wages from the lawsuit can quickly pile up.
-Umbrella policy can benefit both the wealthy and not so wealthy.
+An umbrella policy can benefit both the wealthy and not so wealthy.

 What Does It Cover?